rltoSD/opentelemetry-go-contrib/exporters/metric/cortex/README.md

 ### Creating the Config struct

-Users can either create the struct manually or use a `utils` submodule in the package to read settings from a YAML file into a new Config struct using `Viper`.
+Users can either create the struct manually or use a `utils` submodule in the package to read settings from a YAML file into a new Config struct using [Viper](https://github.com/spf13/viper).
 Here are the supported YAML properties as well as the Config struct that they map to.

 ```yaml
 # The URL of the endpoint to send samples to.